nadineb1160/code-quiz/README.md

 ## Technologies Used
 - HTML - used to create elements on the DOM
 - CSS - styles html elements on page
-- Javascript - dynamically creates random password
+- Javascript - to create functionality of quiz
 - Git - version control system to track changes to source code
 - GitHub - hosts repository that can be deployed to GitHub Pages